The University of Texas at Arlington Graduate Catalog 2004-2006 Vol LXXXVII - July 2004

 Students may have official copies of their U.T.
 Arlington transcripts mailed to other institutions or may obtain copies for their own use.
 A student must sign a request form in the Registrar's Office or mail a signed, written request to release the transcript.
 Transcripts also may be requested through the U.T.
 Arlington Web page at www.uta.edu/transcripts.
 Requests will not be accepted by telephone or from persons other than the student without that student's written permission.

 The Family Educational Rights and Privacy Act of 1974 provides that a university may release directory-type information about students.
 The information released may include the following items: the student's name, address, telephone number, date and place of birth, major field of study, participation in officially recognized activities and sports, weight and height if a member of an athletic team, dates of attendance, degrees and awards received, and the last educational institution attended.
 Each year U.T.
 Arlington publishes a student directory that contains the student's name, major field of study and telephone number.
 The law states that a student has the right to withhold this information from the public and other students.
 A form requesting the withholding of this information is available in the Registrar's Office.
+Directory-type information also may be withheld by calling the U.T.
+Arlington SAM telephone system.
 Unless this form is completed before the Census Date of the fall semester, this data will be released as public information.

 Students have the right to challenge the content of their educational records to ensure that their records are not inaccurate, misleading or in violation of other rights of students.
 This allows students an opportunity to correct inaccurate or misleading information and permits written explanation concerning the content of the records.
 Any evidence regarding an inaccurate or misleading record should be presented to the individual in charge of the office where the record is maintained.